willemw12/get_iplayer_downloader/README.md

     ./get_iplayer_downloader.py --list-categories --quiet
     ./get_iplayer_downloader.py --list-channels --quiet

-If the program crashes immediately on startup or when the mouse cursor moves over the first column in the programme search result, disable the "show-tooltip" option or update the GNOME libraries (in particular GTK+ 3).
+If the program crashes immediately on startup or when the mouse cursor moves over the first column in the programme search result, disable the "show-tooltip" option or update GNOME 3 (or just update the GTK+ 3 and GI/GIR libraries).